 - USP grade - meets or exceeds requirements of the United States Pharmacopeia (USP).
 For food, drug, or medicinal use in addition to most laboratory purposes.

 - NF grade - meets or exceeds requirements of the National Formulary (NF).
-USP and NF have combined, so USP is generally what is referenced.
+USP and NF have combined, so USP is generally the entity which is referenced.

 - Laboratory grade - most popular grade for use in educational applications, but exact amount of impurities are unknown.